 After all, haku patasi is the regular wear of newar people.
 Most of the newar people still wear their traditional attire and follow their traditions even though the country is westernizing its development systems.

 Practically, it’s not like that, that they wear these clothes all along the day.
 But they manage to wear it on different occasions.
 Like in festivals, jatras, lifetime ceremonies, rallies, and yes, in cultural events.
 Besides this, you can see a bunch of old people wearing traditional newari attire in their day to day daily life.

 By some means, newa clothing bare unperfect without a shoe.
-Yes, with clothing, the shoe also plays an important in making this attire, the most attractive attire in Nepal.
+The shoe also plays an important role in making this attire, the most attractive attire in Nepal.
 Traditionally, newars prefer to wear shoes made out of cloth.
-And they do so.
-Somehow, women’s footwear is more attractive than men’s.
-The women’s footwear is made through red cloth.
-And pamphlets with glitters and colorful beads (potya).
-Kapaa Laakan, they call it Kapaa laakan in their language.

 For occurrence, you must try a newa outfit, while you visit Bhaktapur.
 That will be your best-listed treasure for sure.